-News & Events / Importance of Dental Health Care
+News & Events / Dont rush when you brush!
+Dental Health Care

 There is a definite need for high-quality dental health education in schools.
 School not only provides an important platform for learning but also ingrains health and health-related issues in students’ minds.
 Teaching dental health care practices to young children pays lifelong dividends.
 Oral health camps have become an integral part of our school curriculum.